arhusebo/simsim/README.md

 Fibonacci sequence: 0, 1, 1, 2, 3, 5, 8, 13, 21, 34, 55, 89, 144, 233, 377, 610, 987, 1597, 2584, 4181, 6765, 10946
 ```

-However, `IPython` is highly reccomended for developing and debugging as it provides convenient features like autoreloading and removing the need to type function parentheses:
+However, `IPython` is highly recommended for developing and debugging as it provides convenient features like autoreloading and removing the need to type function parentheses:
 ```
 ipython
 ...